joe-gutman/ava-web-server/README.md

+> [!Caution]
+> **AVA IS A WORK IN PROGRESS.
+It is not available for release.
+There may be bugs and other issues.
+Explore at your own risk.**

 # Ava Assistant AI [Work in Progress]

 Multiplatform voice assistant that handles daily user tasks.

 ## Description

-> [!Caution]
-> Ava is a work in progress and is not available for release.
-There may be bugs and other issues.
-Explore at your own risk.

 Ava Assistant AI is a voice assistant that uses speech recognition and it's own voice to interact and communicate with users.
 Ava is very basic at the moment but will be improved over time.

+>[!Note]
+> Uses [pyaimanager](https://github.com/joe-gutman/pyaimanager), made by me, as the library to communicate with the OpenAI assistants.

 ## Current Platforms
 - Windows 11

 ## Current Features
 - Get voice input from the user